Fees, funding and budgeting

 Search here for other funding opportunities you may be eligible for.

-All undergraduate students studying or working abroad in an Erasmus+ programme country as part of their University of Bristol degree are eligible to receive an Erasmus+ grant
+All undergraduate students studying or working abroad in an Erasmus+ programme country as part of their University of Bristol degree are currently eligible to receive an Erasmus+ grant.
+Please note: funding is not confirmed for students undertaking placements abroad from 2020/21 onwards - this is subject to confirmation following the UK's exit from the European Union.

 The Erasmus+ grant is funded by the European Commission.
 It is a financial contribution for students to the costs of studying and/or working abroad within an Erasmus+ programme country.
 It is NOT a full maintenance grant but is highly valued by students while abroad.